fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 ### Axiom 6
 > Another two NoCs enable reconfiguring synaptic weights and programs on each core for high-speed operation of compute units (Fig. 2, C and D).
 The brain’s organic biochemical substrate is suitable for supporting many slow analog neurons, where each neuron is hardwired to a fixed set of synaptic weights.
 Directly following this architectural construct leads to an inefficient use of inorganic silicon, which is suitable for fewer and faster digital neurons.
 Reconfigurability resolves this key dilem- ma by storing weights and programs just once in the distributed memory and reconfiguring the weights during the execution of each layer using one NoC and reconfiguring the programs before the start of the layer using another NoC.
 Stated differently, these two NoCs serve to substantially increase (up to 256 times, in some cases) the effective on-core memory sizes for weights and programs such that each core computes as if the weights and program for the entire network are stored on every core.
 Consequently, NorthPole achieves 3000 times more computation and 640 times larger network models than TrueNorth (14), although it has only four times more transistors (supplementary text S1).

-*Work in progress.*
+My bad: two more NoCs, to load the weights to the PEs and the instructions to be performed (*i.e.*, the sequence of operations to be carried out).
+The comparison with TrueNorth is not really fair: completely different designs, completely different goals.
+Why should we count transistors in 2023, by the way?

 ### Axiom 7
-> NorthPole exploits data-independent branching to support a fully pipelined, stall- free, deterministic control operation for high temporal utilization without any memory misses, which are a hallmark of the von Neumann ar- chitecture.
-Lack of memory misses eliminates the need for speculative, nondeterministic ex- ecution.
-Deterministic operation enables a set of eight threads for various compute, memory, and communication operations to be synchro- nized by construction and to operate at a high utilization.
+> NorthPole exploits data-independent branching to support a fully pipelined, stall-free, deterministic control operation for high temporal utilization without any memory misses, which are a hallmark of the von Neumann architecture.
+Lack of memory misses eliminates the need for speculative, nondeterministic execution.
+Deterministic operation enables a set of eight threads for various compute, memory, and communication operations to be synchronized by construction and to operate at a high utilization.

 *Work in progress.*